Alex Fridman: Amending the Laron Law

 In August 2016, following negotiations with the Finance Ministry and a protracted struggle, the government decided to allocate 300 million ILS for the purpose of increasing disability allowances and amending the Laron Law.
-The move drew criticism among the disabled, who claimed that the discrimination discriminates between those with different degrees of disability and is not significant.
-Fridman welcomed the move, saying that this indicated a change in the government's approach to the handicaps of the disabled, but expressed reservations about the decision to allocate significantly lower amounts than expected.
+The move drew criticism among disabled people, who claimed that the discrimination discriminates between those with different degrees of disability and is not significant.
+Fridman welcomed the move, saying that this indicated a change in the government's approach to the handicaps of disabled people, but expressed reservations about the decision to allocate significantly lower amounts than expected.
 As a protest, Fridman initiated the Millionaires' Parade, a protest march that took place inside the Azrieli Mall in Tel Aviv, and then blocked the nearby Menachem Begin Junction with other activists.

 The cooperation between Fridman and Finance Minister Moshe Kahlon and his team continued in order to promote the establishment of a professional committee to discuss the situation of the disabled in Israel.
 In December 2016, Fridman met with Yaron Zelekha and convinced him to volunteer for his organization and to provide professional economic advice.
 A month later, in January 2017, Fridman met with Kahlon, and suggested that Zelekha, who was familiar with the issue of allowances from his past position as the Accountant General, would submit conclusions on the subject.
 On August 2, 2017, Fridman and his organization together with other disabled people demonstrated outside the home of Bitan, claiming that he had not kept his promise.
 Fridman's organization held demonstrations, blocking roads throughout the country.
 In one of them, the demonstrators were prevented from demonstrating at a political conference organized by the prime minister in Ashdod, five protesters arrested, and police reported that demonstrators had taken violence against the police and threatened to set themselves on fire.
 The demonstrators claimed that the police used unreasonable force.
 Fridman expressed his condemnation of all violence, especially against the disabled demonstrators.